May 2015 Mortgage Originators Survey

-- Willingness to originate non-QM loans rose for the first time in a year while willingness to originate high quality prime mortgages grew at a slower rate and rebuttable presumption slid.
+- Willingness to originate non-QM loans rose for the first time in a year while a willingness to originate high-quality prime mortgages grew at a slower rate and rebuttable presumption slid.
 The share of lenders offering high quality, prime was little changed while those offering non-QM and rebuttable presumption eased modestly.

 - The share of respondents that indicated an improvement in investor demand for nonQM loans surged to 37.5%.

-- Over the next six months, respondents expect better access to credit for non-QM, rebuttable presumption and lower credit score borrowers as well as increased demand from investor for these same mortgages.
-Little change was expected for high quality prime loans.
+- Over the next six months, respondents expect better access to credit for non-QM, rebuttable presumption and lower credit score borrowers as well as increased demand from investors for these same mortgages.
+Little change was expected for high-quality prime loans.

 - The share of respondents that indicated having had an issue closing a loan due to some facet of the ATR/QM rule fell to 33.3%, its lowest on record.
 However, the share of respondents utilizing overlays ahead of the 3% cap peaked at 33.3%, while overlays on other facets of the QM rule eased.

 - Survey participants reported that 4.5% of their lending was impacted by the 3% cap.
 The bulk of issues were created by including LLPAs and affiliated services (e.g. title insurance) in the 3% calculation.

 - Roughly 90% of respondents reported spending time and money to implement the new TRID documentation, while 60% have unanswered questions.

 - Two-thirds expect the TRID implementation to delay some closings and 26.7% expect delays and some deals not to close at all.